 Looking at the coach taking the children to Pleasure Island, it appears to be pulled by donkeys.
 Thus, little boys are kidnapped and changed into donkeys, losing everything they ever loved in life and on top of that, some are forced to pull the coach of the man who changed them in the first place and carry other children so that they can share the same monstrous fate as themselves.
 (In the book, this is definitely stated.)

 On top of that, there's the fact that no one rescues the boys after they're robbed of their humanity and sold into slavery.
-Nobody even bothers to mourn for them, but we're supposed to clap and cheer because The Hero gets out OK.
+Nobody even bothers to mourn for them, but we're supposed to clap and cheer because the hero gets out OK.
 And the Coachman is never stopped, so he presumably goes on doing it to more boys.
-Honestly, it's pretty Egregious that the ending is even considered happy.

-Alternatively, Pinocchio was supposed to represent that "Got a chance to learn from mistakes and find redemption", while the rest were considered those too late to repent (and again, once God says you're not welcome in Heaven and your only place is Hell, beg all you like, but God won't let you repent, saying you got your chance in your whole life, but squandered them, it's just too late).
+Alternatively, Pinocchio was supposed to represent the idea of "get a chance to learn from mistakes and find redemption" — his experiences, including as a donkey, are this in the original book and serve as a kind of Purgatory.
+The rest were considered beyond repentance — once God says you're not welcome in Heaven, your only place is Hell.
+No Purgatory for them!
 It just means Disney just chose to save Pinocchio... while damning the rest with no chance of redemption.
 Again, I repeat...
 WHAT WERE YOU THINKING!?!?

 And we never do find out what happened to all the boys who were turned into donkeys.
 Most of them probably spent the rest of their lives as donkeys!